What is the final interchange design and why was it chosen?

 What ramps are currently closed?
 What are the detours?

-The ramp from the southbound C/D to Michigan Street is closed until late May, weather dependent.
-There is no formal detour, but the C/D ramp to Ohio Street is still open.
+- The ramp from the southbound C/D to Michigan Street is closed until October, weather dependent.
+The C/D ramp to Ohio Street is still open.

 Will local streets be closed?